conveyor/rails-interview-boilerplate/README.md

 # myapp

 This is a Rails 8.0 app.
+This was created using: https://github.com/mattbrictson/nextgen

+This was installed with the following options

+* Rails Version: 8
+* Database: Sqlite (We choose this because it doesn't require you to run Postgres or MySQL)
+* Style of Rails App: API Only
+* All other options left default

 ## Prerequisites